History of Japan: Postwar growth and prosperity

 Shigeru Yoshida served as prime minister in 1946–1947 and 1948–1954, and played a key role in guiding Japan through the occupation.
 His policies, known as the Yoshida Doctrine, proposed that Japan should forge a tight relationship with the United States and focus on developing the economy rather than pursuing a proactive foreign policy.
 Yoshida was one of the longest serving prime ministers in Japanese history.
 Yoshida's Liberal Party merged in 1955 into the new Liberal Democratic Party (LDP), which went on to dominate Japanese politics for the remainder of the Shōwa period.

 Although the Japanese economy was in bad shape in the immediate postwar years, an austerity program implemented in 1949 by finance expert Joseph Dodge ended inflation.
 The Korean War (1950–1953) was a major boon to Japanese business.
 In 1949 the Yoshida cabinet created the Ministry of International Trade and Industry (MITI) with a mission to promote economic growth through close cooperation between the government and big business.
 MITI sought successfully to promote manufacturing and heavy industry, and encourage exports.
 The factors behind Japan's postwar economic growth included technology and quality control techniques imported from the West, close economic and defense cooperation with the United States, non-tariff barriers to imports, restrictions on labor unionization, long work hours, and a generally favorable global economic environment.
 Japanese corporations successfully retained a loyal and experienced workforce through the system of lifetime employment, which assured their employees a safe job.

 By 1955, the Japanese economy had grown beyond prewar levels, and by 1968 it had become the second largest capitalist economy in the world.
 The GNP expanded at an annual rate of nearly 10% from 1956 until the 1973 oil crisis slowed growth to a still-rapid average annual rate of just over 4% until 1991.
 Life expectancy rose and Japan's population increased to 123 million by 1990.
 Ordinary Japanese people became wealthy enough to purchase a wide array of consumer goods.
 During this period, Japan became the world's largest manufacturer of automobiles and a leading producer of electronics.
-Japan signed the Plaza Accord in 1985 to depreciate the US dollar against the yen and other currencies.
+Japan signed the Plaza Accord in 1985 to depreciate the U.S. dollar against the yen and other currencies.
 By the end of 1987, the Nikkei stock market index had doubled and the Tokyo Stock Exchange became the largest in the world.
 During the ensuing economic bubble, stock and real-estate loans grew rapidly.